BULL RUN, VA

 lay farther south, extending the line almost to the Manassas

 Gap railroad.
-This part of the line was effectually concealed
+This part of the line was effectually

 by the woods and its existence was unknown to the Union